-There are a variety of actions the Village will undertake throughout the year in an effort to reduce the number of poverty-level families and increase self-sufficiency.
-Several activities funded through the CDBG and ESG programs work towards this goal.
-Additionally, the Village hosts a youth employment program in the summer months that provides job training and skill development to participants.
+There are a variety of actions the Village will undertake, throughout the upcoming program year, in an effort to reduce the number of poverty-level families and increase self-sufficiency.
+Several activities funded through the CDBG and ESG programs will work towards this goal.
+Additionally, the Village Community Relations Department hosts a youth employment program in the summer months that provides job training and skills development to participants.